 The effort that TAG went to with the Autavia is evidenced in the effort taken to move the crown to the left hand-side of the watch (the first of the re-editions to have this feature) and to use the famous “calibre 11” brand for the movement.
 Of course, it wasn’t really a true Calibre 11 movement, but rather an ETA 2892 movement with Dubois Depraz chronograph module piggy-backed on the movement.
 This is the same approach used by TAG Heuer with the recent 40th Anniversary Monaco- only the second modern TAG Heuer with the crown on the “right” side.

-So to get back to the original question, what went wrong?
+So why wasn’t the 2003 Autavia a smash hit like the Carrera and Monaco?
 TAG Heuer go and produce a modern interpretation of one of its most famous watches and the model is off the shelves within two years.

 While its hard to pin-point a single reason, I think that the problem was that the TAG Heuer Autavia fell between the cracks of the old and the new- maybe not enough of a faithful reproduction of the original watch but not distinctive enough to appeal to new buyers.
-Reading back through the forum posts at OTD, the criticisms of the watch appear to be summed up by “Yeah, its nice, but I’d rather just buy the original”.
+Reading back through commentary at the time, the criticisms of the watch appear to be summed up by “Yeah, its nice, but I’d rather just buy the original“.
 The Vintage guys were put off by the non-rotating bezel and of course the TAG Heuer logo.

 Maybe the new buyers who didn’t care about- or maybe even know about- the Heuer Autavia ended up comparing the Autavia to the Monaco as a potential purchase- and then going with the Monaco as it is more distinctive and seen as the “signature” watch of Heuer/ TAG Heuer.

 There are two models in the 2017 range: